Bleschke/MorphingClockRemix/README.md

 # MorphingClockRemix
 Further modified by: Brian Leschke 2019
-- Currently a work in progress and updated code should be uploaded after the first week of September 2019.
+- Currently a work in progress.
 - It is known that there is a flickering issue.
 It may be resolved eventually.

 ## Additions